 I was immediately impressed by the attitude and work ethic of each and every member of the Plan Institute team.
 When every individual cares about the mission and vision of an organization to the extent that the Plan Institute team does, it fosters an extremely positive, productive and collaborative team environment.
 Needless to say, I feel very fortunate to be part of such an inspiring group of women and men who are striving to make an impact!

 Q: You have spent the majority of your career working for different non-profit organizations in Canada and Mexico – what drew you to this field and what do you love most about working for Plan Institute now?

 The best part about working for a non-profit is being part of an organization that contributes to the community and helps to improve the lives of others.
 I’ve always enjoyed the culture of non-profits; they tend to be more tolerant, value-oriented, and welcoming environments that attract like-minded people who care about others and the world around them.
 Plan Institute is no exception.
 I really value the people who work here, the other non-profit organizations we work with, and the people we serve.

-Q: Can you recall a particular impactful moment, while working with Plan Institute that has exemplified why you choose work in the non profit world?
+Q: Can you recall a particularly impactful moment, while working with Plan Institute, that has exemplified why you choose work in the non-profit world?

 From being a co-op student with the organization in 2017 through now being the Project Coordinator, I have been continually inspired and empowered by our team and our partners.
 The most impactful moments have been seemingly the smallest ones, where little steps are taken daily to ensure that everyone feels safe, cared for, and supported.
 The work that we’re a part of is so large-scale within our province and even across the world, yet that never overshadows the desire to build relationships and help people one-on-one.
 Non-profit work symbolizes some of my most prominent values, and it’s amazing to share those and everyone’s unique talents with everyone we interact with in or out of the office.